 1. Employee May Lose Trust

 Addressing your employees with words like “activity monitoring,” “recording,” or “tracking” would surely cause some amount of tension.

 And this would affect employee behavior and workplace productivity.

 If your employer tells you that employee activity, including your internet usage, will be tracked by the second, you could feel insecure.

-That’s why, employee surveillance could increase mistrust and affect employer-employee relationships if you don’t perform it correctly.
-This, in turn, would affect the work quality and reduce employee morale as well.
+That’s why employee surveillance could increase mistrust and affect employer-employee relationships if you don’t perform it correctly.
+This, in turn, would affect the work quality and reduce employee morale.

 Skepticism around privacy is bound to pop up among employees on hearing of employee monitoring.

 How safe is this?